tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 - HCI guidelines for the three main platforms

-Each of the platforms that LiveCode supports has its own set of User Interface Guidelines.
+Each of the platforms that IDE supports has its own set of User Interface Guidelines.
 We recommend you take time to familiarize yourself with them.